Sloppiness costs Lions dear again

 The Muangthong United forward then shrugged off Anumanthan Kumar and laid the ball to striker Kyaw Ko Ko, who swept it past Hassan Sunny to give Myanmar (ranked 140th in the world) the lead.

-Singapore (160th) responded and found the equaliser through Gabriel Quak’s second goal in as many games in the 25th minute.
+Singapore (160th) responded with an equaliser through Gabriel Quak's second goal in as many games in the 25th minute.

 Balestier Khalsa midfielder Huzaifah Aziz lofted a precise pass on to Quak's path.
 While Quak's initial effort was saved, he was quick to latch on to the rebound and put the ball past goalkeeper Kyaw Zin Htet, sending both teams into the break level at 1-1.